Best daily deals

 Ensure your essentials are never lost with the new Apple AirTag.
 Apple's item tracker is cheap, precise, and customizable.

-The pricing is fair.
-At $29 each or $99 for four, the Apple AirTag is affordable.
-They’re particularly cheap if the thing you’re tracking is a high-value item.
-Tack on at least an additional $10+ for a keyring attachment, however, and the pricing starts to angle upward.
+Pricing is fair.
+At $29 apiece or $99 for four, the AirTag is affordable.
+It’s particularly cheap if the thing you’re tracking is a high-value item.
+Tack on $10 or more for a keyring attachment, though, and pricing starts to angle upward.

 Samsung’s Galaxy SmartTags ($24) and SmartTags Plus ($40) are similar to the AirTag and Tile trackers in that they rely on Bluetooth and an anonymized network for tracking items built on any Samsung device with the SmartThings app installed.
 SmartTags are available at a discount if you buy them in packs.
 The Plus tags also support UWB for accurate tracking.